VIB-PSB/ksrates/doc/source/paralogs_analyses.rst

 Lognormal mixture model
 +++++++++++++++++++++++

-Logormal mixture modeling (LMM) makes use of only lognormal components and it is optionally available both for whole-paranome and anchor pair *K*:sub:`S` distributions, upon specification in the expert configuration file.
+Logormal mixture modeling (LMM) makes use of only lognormal components and is optionally available both for whole-paranome and anchor pair *K*:sub:`S` distributions using a setting in the expert configuration file.

 The lognormal components are initialized through k-means and fitted by default with two to five components.
 For each number of components the mixture model is initialized multiple times and the best fit is chosen according to the largest log-likelihood.
 Among the resulting four models (one for each number of components), the best fitting model is taken to be the one with the lowest BIC score.

 The rate-adjusted ortholog *K*:sub:`S` estimates are finally added in order to obtain a mixed plot to compare the temporal relationship between the inferred WGM peaks and the speciation events.

 .. warning::
-    Please keep in mind that mixture modeling results on *K*:sub:`S` distributions should be interpreted cautiously due to their tendecy of overfitting and overclustering.

     LMM is also more prone than ELMM to detect spurious peaks in the left side of the whole-paranome *K*:sub:`S` distribution because it is less suitable to fit the small-scale duplication background.

-Output file format
+Data output file format
 ------------------

-Among the output files (for a complete list see section :ref:`output_files`), the LMM produces tabular (TSV) files and text files where to store parameters and fitting results:
+Among its outputs (for a complete list see section :ref:`output_files`), the LMM produces tabular (TSV) files and text files where parameters and fitting results are stored:

 * ``lmm_species_parameters_paranome.tsv`` and ``lmm_species_parameters_anchors.tsv``:

-    * The Model type is stored in column 1 according to a numerical code (1: one lognormal component, 2: two lognormal components, 3: three lognormal components; and so on).
+    * The model type is stored in column 1 ``Model`` according to a numerical code (1: one lognormal component, 2: two lognormal components, 3: three lognormal components; and so on).
-    * The BIC and loglikelihood scores for the fitted model are stored in columns 2 and 3.
+    * The BIC and loglikelihood scores for the fitted model are stored in columns 2 ``BIC`` and 3 ``Loglikelihood``
-    * The number of algorithm iterations needed to reach convergence is stored in column 4.
-If greater than 300, the convergence is not reached and the cell shows *NA*.
+    * The number of algorithm iterations needed to reach convergence is stored in column 4 ``Convergence``.
+If greater than 300 iterations would be needed, convergence is not reached and the cell will show *NA*.
-    * The mean, standard deviation and weight of the fitted Normal components used to define the correspondent lognormal components are stored in columns 5 to 7.
-When there are multiple lognormal components, the data for each of them are stored in a separate row (the number of rows is thus equal to the number of components).
+    * The mean, standard deviation and weight of the fitted Normal components used to define the correspondent lognormal components are stored in columns 5 to 7: ``Normal_Mean``, ``Normal_SD`` and ``Normal_Weight``.
+When there are multiple lognormal components, the data for each of them are stored in a separate row (the number of rows per model is thus equal to the number of components).

 .. figure:: _images/lmm.png
     :align: center
     :width: 800

-    This file section shows the result for model 5: each row stores the data for one of the five lognromal components.
+    This file section shows the result for model 5: each row stores the data for one of the five lognormal components.

-* ``lmm_species_parameters_paranome.txt`` and ``lmm_species_parameters_anchors.txt`` collect the model results in a more descriptive and easy-to-read layout.
+* ``lmm_species_parameters_paranome.txt`` and ``lmm_species_parameters_anchors.txt`` collect the model results in a more descriptive and easy-to-read logging format.